Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 * Place a pot or a jug inside a **kiln**.
 * Light fire in the kiln and wait until the ore melts.
 * Pour molten metal into a mold of your choosing.
-* Take the mold and click a suitable(1) anvil with it(3).
+* Take the mold and click a suitable(1) anvil with it(2).
-* Select a metal item to make(2).
+* Select a metal item to make(3).

 (1): Some metals could only be worked on a more advanced anvil.
 For example, iron items are produced on the iron and steel anvils, not on the stone one.
 See the **[Anvils](#anvils)** section.

-(2): The list of available items depends on the epoch.
+(2): To make other items that are not cast via molds, click the anvil with metal ingots or sheets.

-(3): To make other items that are not cast via molds, click the anvil with metal ingots or sheets.
+(3): The list of available items depends on the epoch.

 ## Molds

-Molds are made with **[Clay](Full_Crafting_List#clay)** and used to cast tools and melee weapons from different metals.
+Molds are made with **[Clay](Full_Crafting_List#clay)** (to make clay, fill a container – a barrel, a bucket etc. – with water, dig dirt piles and click them with the container).
+Molds are used to cast tools and melee weapons from different metals.
 Each mold has a certain volume it can hold.
 1 unit of volume = 1 unit of ore = 1 unit of molten metal = 1 metal ingot.
 Making different items requires a different amount of metal.

 **Clay molds are made raw and need to be fired in [a campfire or an oven](Guide_to_Crafting#campfire-and-ovens) before using!**